This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How to prepare for a surgical breast biopsy:

 - Your healthcare provider will talk to you about how to prepare for your surgery.
 The provider may tell you not to eat or drink anything after midnight on the day of your surgery.
 You may need to stop taking blood thinners or aspirin several days before surgery.
-The provider will tell you what medicines to take or not take on the day of your surgery.
+The provider will tell you which medicines to take or not take on the day of your surgery.

 - You may be given contrast liquid before or during your surgery to help the breast tissue show up better in the pictures.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 You may also be given an antibiotic through your IV to help prevent a bacterial infection.
 Tell the healthcare provider if you have ever had an allergic reaction to an antibiotic.
 Arrange for someone to drive you home and stay with you after surgery.